How to Pass the Series 6 and 63 Exams

 As Albert Einstein said, "If you can't explain it to a six-year-old, you don't understand it yourself."

 This may be more difficult now that you're out of school, as not everyone is taking the same exam at the same time as you are.

-If you take either an in person course, or a live online course, you may be able to find a peer group that are all studying for the same thing that you are.
+If you take either an in-person course or a live online course, you may be able to find a peer group that is all studying for the same thing that you are.